consulo/consulo-dev.github.io/docs/tutorials/code_inspections.md

 The inspection preferences panel is used to display information and provide additional options for the inspection.

 The panel created by `ComparingReferencesInspection.createOptionsPanel()` just defines a single `JTextField` to display in a `JPanel`.
-This `JPanel` gets added to the default IntelliJ Platform _Inspections Preferences_ dialog when the `comparing_references_inspection` short name is selected.
+This `JPanel` gets added to the default Consulo _Inspections Preferences_ dialog when the `comparing_references_inspection` short name is selected.
 The `JTextField` allows editing of the `CHECKED_CLASSES` field while displayed in the panel.

-Note that the IntelliJ Platform provides most of the UI displayed in the _Inspections Preferences_ panel.
+Note that the Consulo provides most of the UI displayed in the _Inspections Preferences_ panel.
-As long as the inspection attributes and inspection description are defined correctly, the IntelliJ Platform displays the information in the _Inspections Preferences_ UI.
+As long as the inspection attributes and inspection description are defined correctly, the Consulo displays the information in the _Inspections Preferences_ UI.

 ### Inspection Description
 The inspection description is an HTML file.